 School classes and small groups can arrange to have a tour and storytime at the library.
 Call (626) 852-4891 to arrange a tour.

 Children’s staff go out to classrooms and small groups to provide storytimes, as time and staffing permit.
 Call (626) 852-4891 to schedule a visit by a librarian to your organization.

 A wide variety of fun programs are offered for children.
 We have weekly storytimes as well as annual events, such as Dr. Seuss Birthday Party, Pirate’s Day, Creepy Cuisine, Spooky Stories, Decorate Gingerbread Houses, and Stories with Santa.
-In addition, we offer magic shows, animal shows, many fun performers, craft workshops and movies (Calendar of events).
+In addition, we offer magic shows, animal shows, many fun performers, craft workshops and movies (Browse our calendar of events).
 Every summer we host a Summer Reading Club in which children check out books from the library, read them and report about them to earn free books and incentives.

 The Glendora Public Library is pleased to offer a variety of services to young adults.
 The young adult collection contains 4,900 items, including fiction, nonfiction, and reference titles.
 The library strives to meet the needs of young adults for both informational and popular titles.
 In addition to print sources, the library offers electronic resources that are available 24 hours a day through the Internet.
 These include informational databases, electronic books, and live help for homework and research.